 Since 1994, Kendall Hunt Publishing Company has been a stand-alone company and the only part of the original William C. Brown Publishing Company to remain under the ownership of the Brown family.
 With more than 10,000 titles in print we serve both the higher education and PreK-12 markets and offer traditional and non-traditional publishing solutions in both markets.

-While our corporate headquarters remain centrally located in Dubuque, Iowa, we have a field force of Higher Education Acquisitions Editors and PreK-12 Sales Representatives located throughout the United States and Canada, as well as a new, state-of-the-art Distribution Center.
+While our corporate headquarters remain centrally located in Dubuque, Iowa, we have a field force of Higher Education Acquisitions Editors and PreK-12 Sales Representatives located throughout the United States and Canada.
 As we have throughout our history, we continue to combine author service, innovation, and a pledge of quality to provide advantages that are unparalleled in the publishing industry.